FernaLag/Ambev_API/README.md

-## Read the DOCKER-README.MD for instructions to run the API
+## 1. Read the DOCKER-README.MD for instructions to run the API

+## 2. Use your IDE Test Runner to run the Unit Tests

+---

 `READ CAREFULLY`